chrismo/platform-ws-services/JOURNAL.md

 dug some more and confirmed I'd need to authenticate first.

 So I'm back - but want to commit what I have first.

+---

+There.
+So ...
+I guess reading before, late at night, I couldn't decipher between incoming web-hooks and the API for posting a message.
+The code here had the API url already, but turns out an incoming web-hook works just fine, no auth required, looks like a tokenized custom url.
+I'll adjust accordingly.

+---

+Ok, all tests passing ... ish.
+Added in integration tests, and it seems Slack is only getting the deployment settings message, not the group settings one.
+Which is odd because the code to make the AlertPackage is outside of the specific Transmitter implementation.
+So why it'd work for one and not the other, I'm not sure.
+Maybe Slack throttles their endpoint?
+Dunno, but I'm committing this and done for tonight.